GrahamDumpleton/mod_wsgi/docs/how-mod-wsgi-works.rst

 the WSGI application is one of several things the host serves, and you want a single Apache instance handling everything.

+Everything hosted this way shares the one Python version that mod_wsgi was built against.
+Apache loads a single mod_wsgi module, with a single Python library bound into it, so this pattern cannot host one application under Python 3.10 and another under Python 3.12.
+Where different Python versions are needed on the one host, use the reverse proxy pattern described below; see "Hosting Multiple Python Versions" in :doc:`user-guides/virtual-environments`.

 mod_wsgi-express as the front-line server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~